timothywarner/frankenstein/README.md

 The original setup of this repository is by [Tim Warner](https://github.com/timothywarner).

-For a full list of all authors and contributors, check [the contributor's page](https://github.com/timothywarner/frankenstein/contributors).
+For a full list of all authors and contributors, check [the contributors page](https://github.com/timothywarner/frankenstein/contributors).

 ## Security

 "Frankenstein" Teaching & Learning Topologies for Microsoft Azure follows good practices of security, but 100% security can't be granted in software.
 "Frankenstein" Teaching & Learning Topologies for Microsoft Azure is provided **"as is"** without any **warranty**.
 Use at your own risk.

-_For more info, please refer to the [security](docs/SECURITY.md)._
+_For more info, please refer to the [security policy](docs/SECURITY.md)._

 ## License